 7. Levar um frango (Portuguese)

-Meaning: It’s not easy being a goalie, and they’ve got a particularly curious punishment for goalies who make mistakes in Portugal.
+It’s not easy being a goalie, and they’ve got a particularly curious punishment for goalies who make mistakes in Portugal.
 They award them with chickens.
 Oh alright, they don’t literally award them with chickens, but the idiom is regularly hurled at goalies by unforgiving fans following humiliating errors.

 8. Tiro Telefonato (Italian)

-Meaning: This idiom perfectly captures the essence of a terrible shot whose flight path was so predictable that the striker could have almost “telephoned” the goalie beforehand to tell him exactly where he was going to shoot.
-In American English a similar idiom exists in which you can say that a player has “telephoned” a predictable pass to their teammate, which was then subsequently intercepted by the opposition.
+This football idiom perfectly captures the essence of a terrible shot whose flight path was so predictable that the striker could have almost “telephoned” the goalie beforehand to tell him exactly where he was going to shoot.
+In American English, a similar idiom exists in which you can say that a player has “telephoned” a predictable pass to their teammate, which was then subsequently intercepted by the opposition.

 When to use it: When your team is desperately chasing an equalizer, your star striker has beaten the last man, has a clear view of the goal….and then he completely fluffs it by shooting straight at the goalkeeper.